 3. Get familiar with the basic blocks.
 Sway works by clicking the + and dropping blocks in your editor.
-You can embed media, or upload media.
-You can add diﬀerent types of text or use the group option which allows you to stack photos or make a slideshow.
+You can embed media or upload media.
+You can add different text types or use the group option, which allows you to stack photos or make a slideshow.

-4. Start adding blocks, uploading photos and writing your information.
-When you start adding blocks, think of it as a CV, but only in a more interactive format.
-Separate your blocks by content: basic information, education, work experience, professional development, articles you wrote and conferences you presented at.
+4. Start adding blocks, uploading photos, and writing your information.
+When adding blocks, think of it as a CV, but only in a more interactive format.
+Separate your blocks by content: basic information, education, work experience, professional development, articles you wrote, and conferences you presented at.
 Add a gallery at the end.

 Don’t forget to set the size of your cover photo in the top right corner.

 5. You can add a document or a pdf.
 The document is embedded, and you can scroll through it easily.